jzwood/ledgerdemain/spec.md

 - enemy environment collisions
 - figure out how to save game
 - minimap
-- another pass on art style
-    - I like having a gradient halo around player so it gets darker in a circle around them
-    - if we're feeling very cool then maybe fireballs illuminate the ground as they travel
 - bookkeeping
     - store which enemies have been defeated on each room. or maybe, you cannot leave a room that has not been cleared? that way we only need to track which rooms have been cleared instead of which enemies are remaining with what health, etc.